wailord284/Alexs-Arch-Installer/README.md

 # Things to consider when using this installer
 - NO automatic updates or GUI package manager.
 You are expected to update the system regularly!
-- NO manual partitioning (you can only select the drive)
+- NO manual partitioning (you can only select the drive) or dual booting
 - NO default folders generated in the user home directory (such as Desktop, Downloads, Documents, Pictures, Music....)
-- NO snapshots or backup system enabled
 - Third party repositories enabled by default (archlinuxcn, chaotic-aur, aurmageddon)
 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
 - Some aspects are optimized for performance/convenience over security